angekaplanchambers-ibm/TAARP/README.md

-Terraform as a Resource Provider in Azure
+Terraform as a Resource Provider (TaaRP) in Azure